 2. Find topics for guest posting

 Now let’s see how to find topics for guest posting.
-A fast way to do this is to research posts on your host’s website that:
+Find out what topics:

 3. Have generated the most shares in the past year.